 This approach makes use of the light reflected from the glossy asphalt road at very low angles - namely, the road standard assumes observation of the road at an angle of just one degree from horizontal!
 It may be a sound approximation for a highway, but we do not illuminate highways in Czechia very often (fortunately).
 To compute the lighting tasks this way in a municipality with a legal upper speed limit of 50 km/h seems to be rather queer, luminance in such a very distant point is scarcely the most important value.
 Making use of the grazing illumination angles means inevitably lots of glare in the same time.
-It's difficult to quantify, but more fatigue for the drivers is perhaps a consensus already and a higher danger of overlooking a traffic signal is obvious: much more fatal is, however, a danger of overlooking a pedestrian when a million times more conspicuous glare bomb is visible near to him.
+It's difficult to quantify, but more fatigue for the drivers is a consensus already and a higher danger of overlooking a traffic signal is obvious.
+A danger of overlooking a pedestrian when a million times more conspicuous glare bomb is visible near to him, is much more fatal however.

-Not just the light above horizon is pollution - it's just accepted as pollution by everybody in that case.
+Not just the light above horizon causes pollution - it's just that it is agreed to be called pollution by everybody.
 Even the not-enough-steep-down light below horizon is horrible and dangerous pollution, and it is mostly plentiful by those "more efficient" non-FS luminaires, being a synonyme for their "efficiency".

 In fact, a responsible lighting project should not be limited to comparing two refractors for the otherwise same luminaire, or just two or three luminaires more.
 It should take advantage of the free market and choose the best suiting, least-polluting lamps from all the world.
-Of course just FS ones, perhaps with a large and precise reflector system, if the task really demands it, with the least possible amount of light above 80 degrees and usually above 75 degrees already, definitely inside a city at least.
-In many cases, a very important parameter should be, how well is the light confined to the public space to be illuminated, avoiding illumination of gardens, windows, or sometimes water surfaces (the artificial light damages the life there especially seriously).
-Nothing above the lamps is illuminated by FS luminaires, but also the things below the bulbs should be protected by appropriate luminaires.
+Of course just among the FS ones, perhaps with a large and precise reflector system, if the task really demands it, with the least possible amount of light above 80 degrees and usually above 75 degrees already, definitely inside a city at least.
+In many cases, a very important parameter should be, how well is the light confined to the target property to be illuminated, avoiding illumination of gardens, windows, or sometimes water surfaces (the artificial light damages both marine and freswhater life especially seriously).

+Of course, nothing above the lamps is illuminated by FS luminaires, but also some things below the bulbs should be protected by choosing or adapting the luminaires as needed.
 When the cone of light is not asymptric in itself enough, a mirror-like Al surface houseside (waterside, ...) helps, adding more light streetside.
 It's fine that some producers have such option by their fixtures from the beginning already.
-Of course, for perfect control of the light cone, the bulb itself might be shielded by small mirrors, avoiding direct light from the bulb going far away from the target area.
+Of course, for a perfect control of the light cone, the bulb itself might be shielded by small mirrors, avoiding direct light from the bulb going far away from the target area.
 I hope it will become usual with shallow luminaires in the future - for the deep ones, the cone can be controlled simply by the opening of the fixture.